zigpy/zigpy-znp/README.md

 # Configuration
 Below are the defaults with the top-level Home Assistant `zha:` key.
-You do not need to copy this configuration, it is provided only for reference:
+**You do not need to copy this configuration, it is provided only for reference**:

 ```yaml
 zha: